DMS Migration (Hybrid-Cloud)

 The architecture

-A hybrid-cloud bridge: on-premise NFS → Oracle Cloud Infrastructure (OCI) object storage in-region, transported over a site-to-site IPSec VPN.
+A hybrid-cloud bridge: on-premise file storage → cloud object storage, in-region, transported over a secure site-to-site tunnel.

 The migration uses a Strangler Fig pattern: each document carries a

-backend flag in its Oracle metadata (legacy or object-storage) that
+backend flag in its metadata store (legacy or object-storage) that

 routes reads to the right backend.
-New writes go straight to OCI; old documents
+New writes follow each product’s current

 Trade-offs (ADRs)